Outlook for Hotel Management Jobs

 Those on the lookout for hotel management jobs should be prepared for a bit of competition.
 Even though the travel industry is showing signs of health, construction loans for new hotels are hard to come by, and new hotel management jobs still aren't plentiful.
 But some turnover will always occur due to career changes, the stressful nature of the work and retirement.

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, job growth for hotel managers is expected to decrease over the next decade at the rate of 18% through 2031, which is much faster than average.
+According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, job growth for hotel managers is expected to increase at the rate of 18% through 2031, which is much faster than average.
 Many of those openings are expected to result from the need to replace workers who change occupations or retire.
 The BLS anticipates a return to pre-pandemic travel spending patterns, though short term rentals and Airbnb creates competition for the hotel industry.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Hotel Management Jobs Forecast